oauthlib/oauthlib/docs/oauth1/server.rst

 **Client secret**:
     Required for HMAC-SHA1 and PLAINTEXT.
 The secret the client will use when verifying requests during the OAuth workflow.
-Has to be accesible as plaintext (i.e. not hashed) since it is used to recreate and validate request signatured::
+Has to be accessible as plaintext (i.e. not hashed) since it is used to recreate and validate request signatured::